Dieguing/APM_Copter/README.md

 cd ArduCopter
 make configure
 ```
 A file _config.mk_ will be created in root folder.
-Open this file and uncomment and edit arduino line with:
+Open this file and uncomment and edit arduino line with the FULL path to arduino, e.g.:
 ```
 ARDUINO = ../buildsystem/arduino-1.0.3
 ```